 In its first full construction season, 1891, Reid and Middleton laid 50 miles of new track, by far the best year's progress to date.
 The season ended on 2 December, south of Clarenville, when a blast at a rock-cut killed foreman James Saunders, and blinded Reid's son William in one eye.

 Final Construction Phase and Perpetual Progress

 It was in 1892, more than a decade after construction began, that main line construction entered its final phase, six years of steady progress across an almost unpeopled interior.
 The season began with Middleton's withdrawal from the partnership and ended with the track at Benton.
-By this time only had 2,200 men had completed 80 miles of track, and Reid was building a roundhouse and machine shops (which provided much of the early rolling stock of the railway) at Whitbourne, his eastern terminal.
+By this time 2,200 men had completed 80 miles of track, and Reid was building a roundhouse and machine shops (which provided much of the early rolling stock of the railway) at Whitbourne, his eastern terminal.
 In keeping with contractual provisions for payment, service began to the end of track as each section was completed.

 Also in 1892, it was decided to re-route the line from the Exploits River to the west coast via the Topsail.
 This was embodied in a new contract with Reid in 1893.
 He would build the remaining 285 miles from the Exploits River to Port aux Basques, and also to operate the main line (Reid previously committed only to operating the Placentia branch).
 By the end of the season the end of track was Rushy Pond, just west of what is now Grand Falls-Windsor, virtually the half way point across the island.